daorti/PowerBIWorkshop/Module 1 - Visualizations I/README.md

 ![](/Module%201%20-%20Visualizations%20I/Images/7.PNG)

-what have we done here?
-For each year we can see all of the revenue spent in that year, wich is represented by the whole bar.
-At the same time, we can compare it with the units sold in all of the years, represented with the line.
-And dinally, we can see in which segment we have gain that revenue, each year, represented for the colours in the legend.
+What have we done here?
+For each year (X axis), we can see all of the revenue spent in that year (Y axis), which is represented by the whole bar.
+At the same time, we can compare it with the units sold in that year, represented with the line.
+And finally, we have a seggregation of the reveneue of each year, separated by the *Segment* field, in different colours.
+We can see which colour represents a segment in the legend above.

 ## Slicer
 Here we introduce the Slicer option.
-This is used to filter our data, so that we can focus on individual Provinces.
+This is used to filter our data, so that we can focus on individual fields.
+In this case, we will focus on each *Province*.
 How can we do this?
-Just go to the visualizations pane and choose the slicer icon.
-The click on the Province field
+First of all, create a new page on the report, then go to the visualizations pane and choose the slicer icon.
+Then click on the Province field.

 ![](/Module%201%20-%20Visualizations%20I/Images/8.PNG)

-Now if we click one of the provinces, all the charts will automaticlly update with the information of that province.
-You can filter the data with more than one option if you go to Format - Selection Controls and turn off the Single Seleciton option.
+Now if we click in any of the provinces, all the charts will automaticlly update with the information of that particular province.
+You can filter the data with more than one option if you go to *Format - Selection Controls* and turn off the *Single Seleciton* option.

 ![](/Module%201%20-%20Visualizations%20I/Images/9.PNG)

 ## Maps and Treemaps
-Open a new Page
 Power BI has also great mapping capabilities.
 It's very easy to represent our data in an interactive map, in order to look at the geographical relationships in the data.
+We are going to use embebbed Bing maps in the report, and customize them with our particular data.
 For example, let's see the units sold by province.

-Click on the map visualization and then drag the province in the Location Field and the Units in the Size field.
+Open a new page, click on the *Map* visualization and then drag the province in the *Location* field and the Units in the Size field.
 This will show us a map with different shapes of circles, regarding the units sold in the province.
 We can also customize it with a legend.
-Drag and drop the province in the legend.
-We should see a map like this:
+Drag and drop the province in the *Legend* field.
+We should see a map like this one:

 ![](/Module%201%20-%20Visualizations%20I/Images/10.PNG)

-Now we are goind to see how can we plot a Treemap.
-In the same page, drag and drop the units and the manufacturer and then select the Treemap.
+Now we are going to see how can we plot a Treemap.
+In the same page, drag and drop the *Units* and the *Manufacturer* and then select the *Treemap*.
 This is a graph very similar to the pie chart.
-In this one we can see the proportion of units sold of each manufacturer ordered from maximun size (up - left) to minumum (right - down).
-Why have we mixed this charts? because there is another way to filter our data.
-Try to click one of the Provinces of the map and see how the TreeMap chart changes with the units sold of every manufacturer, but just in that province.
-IIf you customize ir a littele bit, you should have something like this:
+We can see the proportion of units sold of each manufacturer ordered from maximun size (up - left) to minumum (right - down).

+Why have we mixed this charts? because I want to show you that there is another way to filter our data.
+Try to click on one of the Provinces of the map and see how the TreeMap chart changes with the units sold of every manufacturer, in that particular province.
+If you customize it a littele bit, you should have something like this:

 ![](/Module%201%20-%20Visualizations%20I/Images/11.PNG)